Patagonia has made some decisions the copycat brands would never have the strength to do

 This environmental stance is embedded into the culture.
 They have stated that when Patagonia has a job opening, all things being equal, they will hire the person who’s committed to saving the planet no matter what the job is.
 No other company is that committed to their purpose.

-Purpose is not a strategy, and it's certainly not an advertising line.
+Patagonia believes purpose is not a strategy, and it's certainly not an ad

 If you love brand purpose, you should treat brand purpose properly, and where it sits within your brand actually matters.brand purpose